Cognoscan/fog-pack/schema.md

 changing their character class definitions.
 This is a corner case, but any schema writer should be aware of it as a possibility.

+#### Unicode NFC and NFKC

+Unicode normalization can be tricky to get right.
+Strings are never required to be in a particular normalization form, as it may be that the creator or user of a string specifically wants no normalization, but a query or schema may desire it.
+To this end, normalization of the string being validated, the `in` and `nin` strings, and the `matches` strings can all be done before running validation.
+This is settable using the `force_nfc` and `force_nfkc` optional fields.

 #### Examples

 Say we want a string validator that only allows valid Unix file names and